 Claim your refund by filing Form 1040X, Amended U.S. Individual Income Tax Return, with the IRS.
 To speed up processing of the Form 1040X, print "IRC 127" in the top margin.
-Next, enter your name, address, social security number, and tax year on the Form 1040X.
+If the correction of your wages is the only adjustment to the original return, enter only your name, address, social security number, and tax year on the Form 1040X.
 Then sign the form and attach your Form W-2c.
 The IRS will figure the refund based on the W-2c information provided.

-If you exclude employer-provided educational assistance from your gross CAUTION income, you cannot deduct educational expenses that were paid for by that assistance.
+If you exclude employer-provided educational assistance from your gross income, you cannot deduct educational expenses that were paid for by that assistance.
 If you claimed a deduction for educational expenses on your original return, you need to make an adjustment.

-IRA deduction.
 If you made nondeductible contributions to your individual retirement arrangement (IRA) for 1995, your reduced adjusted gross income due to correction of your wages may allow you to treat the contributions as deductible.
 To do this, enter the corrected nondeductible amount on a Form 8606 and attach it to the Form 1040X.